Afghan assembly sets November date for decision on U.S. troops

 These include a U.S. demand to retain legal jurisdiction over its troops in Afghanistan, which would give them immunity from Afghan law.
 The request appeared to have been resolved this summer, but emerged as the main sticking point after Kerry's visit.

-"The BSA is very important, it has many details and has several chapters over 32 pages," Sadeq Mudaber, one of the organizers, told a meeting with journalists and dignitaries.
+"The BSA is very important, it has many details and has several chapters over 32 pages," Sadeq Mudaber, one of the organisers, told a meeting with journalists and dignitaries.

 "Now it is time to present it to the people of Afghanistan with all its details and get their consultation on it."